Don't be afraid to ask classmates to purchase books

 All student leaders are expected to take leadership

 roles in all aspects of every lesson.
-It is not acceptable to simply
+Don't simply

 divide up the days giving one day to each student leader; real team